mcsloy/nanover-imd/README.md

 If you've not already set up anaconda:

 * Install Anaconda (avoid Anaconda 2.7 as it is outdated)
+* Start the "Anaconda Powershell Prompt" where to type the next commands
 * Create a conda environment (here we call the environment "narupa"): `conda create -n narupa "python>3.6"`
 * Activate the conda environment: `conda activate narupa`